Kinovarobotics/matlab_kortex/simplified_api/documentation/precomputed_joint_trajectories.md

 ### kObjTrajectoryFeeder object

-The kObjTrajectoryFeeder object in the example Simulink model (`mex-wrapper/example_model.slx`) reads a Precomputed Joint Trajectory (computed offline with a motion planner) from a CSV file(`mex-wrapper/testpoints.csv`) and sends it to the kortex System Object.
+The kObjTrajectoryFeeder object in the [example Simulink model](../mex-wrapper/example_model.slx) reads a Precomputed Joint Trajectory (computed offline with a motion planner) from a [CSV file](../mex-wrapper/testpoints.csv) and sends it to the kortex System Object.
 You will most likely create your own object to send your trajectories to the kortex System object.

 ### Structure of the input arrays